merybenavente/adaptable_synthdatagen_system/src/core/README.md

 - Outputs generated samples to local files (JSONL, CSV, text).
 - Preserves lineage, metadata, and quality scores for each sample.

-For any component-specific details, open the referenced file inside `src/core/`.
-This README is intentionally concise so it stays aligned with the lightweight implementation.

 ## Future Steps